nautobot/nautobot/nautobot/docs/installation/http-server.md

 This documentation provides example configurations for both [NGINX](https://www.nginx.com/resources/wiki/) and [Apache](https://httpd.apache.org/docs/current/), though any HTTP server which supports WSGI should be compatible.

-!!! note
-    For the sake of brevity, only Ubuntu 20.04 instructions are provided here.

-    These tasks are not unique to Nautobot and should carry over to other distributions with minimal changes.
-Please consult your distribution's documentation for assistance if needed.

 ## Obtain an SSL Certificate

 To enable HTTPS access to Nautobot, you'll need a valid SSL certificate.
 You can purchase one from a trusted commercial